-Styled after the Big Bands of the 1940s, Sant Andreu Jazz Band is truly unique.
-To be sure, what makes it special are the musicians.
-In fact, they range in age from 7 – 20 years old.
-It all began as a class project at the Municipal School of Music in Sant Andreu, Barcelona.
-One of the features of the band is the blending of youngsters with established jazz musicians.
+Sant Andreu Jazz Band is truly unique.
+The band is styled after the Big Bands of the 1940s, but with a twist.
+In particular, it’s the musicians, who range in age from 7 – 20 years old.
+It started as a class project at the Municipal School of Music in Sant Andreu, Barcelona.
+One of the main features of the band is the blending of youngsters with established jazz musicians.

 The band creator and leader is former Municipal School of Music student and teacher, Joan Chamorro.
 Although the school focused mainly on classical music, he was a passionate jazz musician and took it upon himself to introduce a small group of his students to jazz.
 The rest is, as they say, history.

-What stands out to me is the professionalism and confidence the children demonstrate.
+What stands out to me is the professionalism and confidence the children have.
 As a result, they’ve received invitations to perform at many concerts and festivals.
-To say nothing of the Sant Andreu Jazz Band’s sales of their recordings beginning with their first from 2009, Jazzing – Live at Casa Fuster.
-Not only that, but they continue to record and released their most recent title, Jazzing 9: Vol 3 this year.
+Equally important, are tremendous sales of the Sant Andreu Jazz Band’s recordings beginning with their first from 2009, Jazzing – Live at Casa Fuster.
+They continue to release new recordings to this day.

 As you can imagine, this group of talented children has produced a number of success stories.
 Actually, one such standout is Andrea Motis.

 At age 13, Andrea joined the band as a trumpet player and vocalist.
-Subsequently, by 15 she was featured on an album of romantic standards, Joan Chamorro Presents Andrea Motis.
+By the age of 15 she was featured on an album of romantic standards, Joan Chamorro Presents Andrea Motis.
 Similar in style to Diana Krall and Norah Jones, I know you’ll enjoy her lusty rendition of “You’d Be So Nice To Come Home To“.

 A Film About Kids and Music

-Fascinated by the young performers, film director Ramon Tort wanted to make a documentary about them.
-Consequently, the movie, A Film About Kids and Music, Sant Andreu Jazz Band, was released in 2012.
-As a result of his craftsmanship, the film was awarded Best Feature Film at the Lights, Camera, Help Festival in Austin, Texas, in 2013.
+Fascinated by the young performers, film director Ramon Tort decided to make a documentary about them.
+Released in 2012, the movie, A Film About Kids and Music, Sant Andreu Jazz Band was a hit.
+Because of his craftsmanship, the film was awarded Best Feature Film at the Lights, Camera, Help Festival in Austin, Texas, in 2013.

 Click here for more videos of Sant Andreu Jazz Band’s performances, as well as, their schedule, and a trailer for A Film About Kids and Music.